ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d2 - NEW Deployment m3.md

 ## Day Planning:

-- 9am: Deployment (self-guided video)
+- 9am: Deployment (follow the recordings in #class-activities)
   - If you have errors while following the video, try to understand what is happening (if you can not solve it, ask for support).
   - You can also send a request if you want to clarify any point.